addisonElliott/SegmentedButton/README.md

 ## Old Library

 This project is originally forked from [ceryle/SegmentedButton](https://github.com/ceryle/SegmentedButton) but has been revamped and given some TLC.
-The parent repository has been stagnant **October 17th, 2017**.
+The parent repository has been stagnant since **October 17th, 2017**.

 ## Preview
 ![1](https://cloud.githubusercontent.com/assets/20969019/21565956/9fec9300-cea6-11e6-981f-c5c2a70a2e57.gif)